MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 ## Submitted Works (Under Peer Review)

 * "Genre in Classical Persian Poetry."
 In *The Routledge Handbook on Persian Literature*, edited by Kamran Talattof (Oxfordshire: Routledge).
 Submitted to the editor in July 2020.
-* “Fakhr al-Dīn ʿIrāqī: Poet and Mystic.”
-In *Literary Mystical Landscapes: Voices and Themes in Medieval Persian Prose and Poetry*, edited by Fatemeh Keshavarz and Ahmet T. Karamustafa.
-Submitted to the editors in August 2019.

 ## Works in Progress

-* *Affected by God: Embodied Poetics and Somatic Epistemology in Medieval Persian Sufi Literature*.
+* *Affected by God: Affective Poetics and Epistemology in Medieval Persian Sufi Literature*.
 Book manuscript in preparation.
 * *Reading Classical Persian: A Comprehensive High-Frequency Introduction to Classical Persian*.
 Book manuscript in preparation.

 # Public Intellectual Writing